 A G.711.0 Erasure Frame is defined as any G.711.0 frame for which the corresponding G.711 sample values are either the value 0++ or the value 0-- for the entirety of the G.711.0 frame.
-The levels of 0++ and 0-- are defined two levels above or below analog zero, respectively.
-An entire frame of value 0++ or 0-- is expected to be extraordinarily rare when the frame was in fact generated by a natural signal (on the order of one in 2^{ptime in samples, minus one \}), as analog inputs such as speech and music are zero-mean and are typically acoustically coupled to digital sampling systems.
+The levels of 0++ and 0-- are defined to be the two levels above or below analog zero, respectively.
+An entire frame of value 0++ or 0-- is expected to be extraordinarily rare when the frame was in fact generated by a natural signal, as analog inputs such as speech and music are zeromean and are typically acoustically coupled to digital sampling systems.
 Note that the playback of a G.711.0 frame characterized as an erasure frame is auditorially equivalent to a muted signal (a very low value constant).